FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/framework.rst

    framework has extracted it (saves time not to extract it twice).

 serverFinalDataArray(self, dataArray, evt):
-  if eventOk returns True, then the server roles of the framework extract the detector data.
+  if eventOk returns True, then the framework extracts the detector data.
   It is then passed to this user callback.
 If this callback returns None, presumably based on analyzing the detector data, then the event is not processed.
 If dataArray is returned, or some other numpy array, then it is processed.
 Users can return a modified copy of dataArray.
 For instance, if one is doing